-Overall, the Akaso X5c is a decent first timer, with a good flight time and easy to assemble design.
+Overall, the Akaso X5c is a decent first-timer, with a good flight time and an easy to assemble design.
 However, at a first glance, the X5c model looks like a cheap plastic model put together in haste.

 To give a little extra kick, Akaso even thought about equipping the quadcopter with a rudimentary 1.3-megapixel camera.
 Still, the drone is very maneuverable and quite fun to fly.

 The Akaso X5c, also known as the AKASO X5C 4Ch 2.4 Ghz 6-Axis Gyro Headless, RC Quadcopter with HD camera, 360-degree 3D Rolling Mode 2 RTF RC Drone (Bonus MicroSD card& Blades Propellers included), is powered by four brushless motors with a low-threshold sound intensity.

 This nifty drone has a maximum speed of 20 meters per second, ensured by the four Modified Nylon propeller blades, protected by a plastic propeller guard.

 The whole ensemble is powered by a 3.7 V 500 mAh Lithium-Polymer battery that keeps the device up and running for seven straight minutes.